 - An average of 43 men and 15 women stayed each night

 - The average length of stay was 39 nights

 - PACEM partnered with the Salvation Army to provide a Warm Room for guests to stay when our beds were full

 - On the night of the Thomas Jefferson Area Coalition for the Homeless (TJACH) Annual Homeless Census, conducted January 23, 2019, there were a total of 125 adults in emergency shelter beds in our community.
 48% of them were at PACEM.

 - Over 80 congregations and community groups participated in PACEM

 PACEM’s shelters open in late October and remain open until the middle of April.
 Our shelter season spans the time of year when the risk of freezing to death is real for those sleeping on the streets.
 Our shelters host as many as 45 men and 20 women each night.
 PACEM’s shelters are “Last Resort,” a place to go when a homeless person is seeking shelter and has no other options.

 More than just shelter: PACEM supports our guests as they move from street to home

 PACEM supports our guests in moving back into the community and out of our shelters.
-Our Case Manager/Advocate works with each of our more than 200 guests each winter, meeting with them one-on-one at least every 14 days.
+Our Case Manager/Advocates work with each of our more than 200 guests each winter, meeting with them one-on-one at least every 14 days.
 Our goal is to help them along the path from street to home.
-A total of 58 individuals moved into a stable home during the 2017-18 shelter season.
+A total of 50 individuals moved into a stable home during the 2018-2019 shelter season.
 These homes include private, market rate rental apartments, moving back in with family and friends, public housing, nursing homes, and assisted living.
-In addition to those who found stable housing, we helped 19 guests get into a more structured shelter with work and/or sobriety requirements and 44 guests reconnected with their family support network.
+In addition to those who found stable housing, we helped guests get into a more structured shelter with work and/or sobriety requirements and guests reconnected with their family support network.